 - Llamas are also an effective deterrent (similar to the guard donkey), as they are naturally aggressive toward canines

-- A single guard llama can be pastured with sheep and llamas do not require as much training as guard dogs
+- A single guard llama can be pastured with sheep, also llamas have the added benefit that they do not require as much training as guard dogs

 - Should be at least 18 months of age

-- All males being sold as guard animals should be gelded
+- Geld all males being sold as guard animals

 - Llamas that do not show concern about activity going on around them or animals near them will not make good guards